Independence of $\ell$ for Frobenius conjugacy classes attached to abelian varieties: Introduction

-The lifting constructed in (1) is the analogue in our setting of the Serre--Tate canonical lift and had been considered for Shimura varieties with good reduction in previous work of Moonen \cite{Mo} and Shankar and the second author \cite{SZ}.
+\end{enumerate} \end{introthm} The $\mu$-odinary locus in (1) is the group theoretic generalization of the ordinary locus in the moduli space of principally polarized abelian varieties, and the density follows from results about the local structure of $\scrS_{\rmK}(\bfG,X)$ and \cite[Corollary 1.3.16]{KPS}.
+The lifting constructed in (2) is then the analogue in our setting of the canonical lift for ordinary abelian varieties and had been considered for Shimura varieties with good reduction in previous work of Moonen \cite{Mo} and Shankar and the second author \cite{SZ}.
 For these points, the Frobenius lifts to an automorphism of the associated CM abelian variety, and we obtain the desired element $\gamma\in \mathrm{Conj}_{\bfG}(\bbQ)$ by considering the induced action on Betti cohomology.

-To prove Theorem \ref{introthm: l indep full}, one considers a smooth curve $\calC$ with a map $\pi:\calC \rightarrow \calS_{\rmK}.$ Using a theorem of Laurent Lafforgue \cite[Th\'eor\`eme VII.6]{Laf} on the existence of compatible local systems on smooth curves, we show that if the property ($\ell$-ind) holds for a dense open subset of points on $\calC$ then it holds for all points of $\calC.$ Our results on the structure of the integral models $\scrS_{\rmK}(\bfG,X)$ imply that $\calS_{\rmK}$ is equipped with a certain combinatorially described stratification, the Kottwitz-Rapoport stratification.
-The stratum of maximal dimension is the smooth locus of $\calS_{\rmK}.$ A theorem of

-Poonen \cite{Poonen} shows that $\pi$ can be chosen so that its image intersects $\calS_{\rmK,[b]_{\mu}}$ and any point $x$ of the maximal stratum.
+To prove Theorem \ref{introthm: l indep full}, one considers a smooth curve $\calC$ with a map $\pi:\calC \rightarrow \calS_{\rmK}.$ Using a theorem of L. Lafforgue \cite[Th\'eor\`eme VII.6]{Laf} on the existence of compatible local systems on smooth curves, we show that if the property ($\ell$-ind) holds for a dense open subset of points on $\calC$ then it holds for all points of $\calC.$ The results in \cite[\S7]{KPZ} on the structure of the integral models $\scrS_{\rmK}(\bfG,X)$ imply that $\calS_{\rmK}$ is equipped with a certain combinatorially described stratification, the Kottwitz--Rapoport stratification.
+The stratum of maximal dimension is the smooth locus of $\calS_{\rmK}.$ A theorem of Poonen \cite{Poonen} shows that $\pi$ can be chosen so that its image intersects $\calS_{\rmK,[b]_{\mu}}$ and any point $x$ of the maximal stratum.
 The $\mu$-ordinary case explained above then implies that any such $x$ satisfies ($\ell$-ind).
 We now argue by induction on the codimension of the strata; for a closed point $x$ in some stratum of $\calS_{\rmK},$ we show that $\pi$ can be chosen so that its image contains $x,$ and also meets some higher dimensional stratum.